elixir-lang/elixir/lib/elixir/pages/library-guidelines.md

 That's because by reading the application in the module body and storing it in a module attribute, we are effectively reading the configuration at compile-time, which may become an issue when configuring the system later.

 If, for some reason, you must read the application environment at compile time, use `Application.compile_env/2`.
-Read [the "Compile-time environment" section of the Application docs](Application.html#module-compile-time-environment) for more information.
+Read [the "Compile-time environment" section of the `Application` module documentation](Application.html#module-compile-time-environment) for more information.

 ### Avoid `use` when an `import` is enough